 However, there are two HUGE caveats to this.

 Firstly, Bealach na Bà.
 Its altitude means that it receives far more snow and the colder temperatures mean the snow settles a lot longer.
-As we’ve already mentioned, it would appear that on average the pass gets hit a couple of times a year requiring road closures.
+As we’ve already mentioned, it appears that on average the pass gets hit a couple of times a year requiring road closures.

 Secondly, these numbers are only averages.
 If you happen to get hit by a storm cell then all these averages become meaningless and you could be looking at days of heavy snowfall and significant delays on the roads.